Originally published November 22nd, 2022

 If after an investigation from Amazon they find there’s nothing wrong with your products, they will put those products back in stock.

-The best thing to do to prevent your products from going into FC Processing status is to make sure you accurately label your products, accurately label the boxes you send them in, and accurately label the pallets they’re sent on.
+The best thing to do to prevent your products from going into FC Processing status is to make sure you accurately label your products, label your cartons, and label the pallets they’re sent on.
+This helps minimize discrepancies, maintain your number of units in stock, and reduce delays in restock availability.

 On top of this, package your products carefully to reduce the risk of damage and sparking a potential investigation from Amazon.

-A lot of FC Processing is due to Amazon suspecting you didn’t set your dimensions correctly, and that is something they take very seriously.
+Finally, make sure all the information you provided to Amazon when you created the ASIN listing is correct.
+A lot of FC Processing is due to Amazon suspecting you didn’t set your dimensions correctly, and that is something they take very seriously when calculating storage fees and fulfillment by Amazon accuracy.

-The only problem with reserved products simply being customers' orders preparing to be shipped out is that there’s no way to know what kind of status (customerorders, FC_Processing, or FC_Transfer) your product is under.
+The only problem with reserved products simply being customers' orders preparing to be shipped out is that there’s no way to know what kind of status (customer orders, FC Processing, or FC Transfer) your product is under just by looking at the surface.

 Reserved Inventory Report - How to Check Specific Reserved Status of Your Products